 The first paragraph of your cover letter should get the reader's attention, stimulate interest, and be appropriate for the job you are seeking.
-You should make your goal clear to readers.
-You must mention what position you are interested in or applying for.
+Mention what position you are interested in or applying for.
 It is also appropriate to mention where you learned of the job opening or if you have a relevant connection/contact.

 For the body paragraph, or second paragraph, focus on your two or three strongest qualifications for the position.
 How has your background prepared you for this position?
 Don't just paraphrase what can be found in your resume.
 Be sure to illustrate what you personally bring to the position with specific details, and you should demonstrate how your experiences will benefit the employer.
+Accomplishments are helpful to share here.
 Avoid vague statements; back up claims with specific examples.
-(For example, if you are organized, give a specific example of your organizational skills from past experiences.)
+(For example, if you are organized, give a specific example of your organizational skills from past experiences and better yet, how your skills lead to an accomplishment of some kind or benefit to your employer.

-In the final paragraph, you should thank the reader for taking the time to read and consider your application.
+In the final paragraph, thank the reader for taking the time to read and consider your application.
 Reiterate your interest in the position, and why you are a fit for the position.
 Let them know that you are excited about the opportunity to further discuss your fit for their position and organization.
 Remember, your letter as a whole should not exceed one page!